 See the published report #S290, “Worldwide Markets for Medical and Surgical Sealants, Glues, and Hemostats, 2015-2022: Established and Emerging Products, Technologies and Markets in the Americas, Europe, Asia/Pacific and Rest of World”.

-The report is entitled, “Worldwide Wound Management, Forecast to 2024: Established and Emerging Products, Technologies and Markets in the Americas, Europe, Asia/Pacific and Rest of World”.
+The post below is drawn from the 2015 report entitled, “Worldwide Wound Management, Forecast to 2024: Established and Emerging Products, Technologies and Markets in the Americas, Europe, Asia/Pacific and Rest of World”.
 The report is described in detail at link.

 The very diverse field that is wound management encompasses technologies from gauze to bioengineered skin and skin substitutes and many in between.
 Growth rates range from flat to over 15% annually through 2024.